Garyljackson/garyjackson.dev/hugo/content/posts/blockchain-development-smart-contract-basics/index.md

 - Dev tools and environment
 - Create your very own Token/Cryptocurrency
-- Build a Defi application
+- Build a Decentralized finance (DeFi) application
   - A stretch goal, but hey, they're all the rage right now.

 # Getting Started